Rafiki

-As the first Kenyan film ever to screen at the Cannes film festival, Rafiki was a major hit there in May of this year.
-Still, in Kenya the film is banned and has only been allowed a few selected screenings.
+Still, in Kenya, the film is banned and has been allowed only a few select screenings.
 Homosexuality is officially banned in Kenya, so the film's depiction of a love affair between two women makes it highly controversial.
-Rafiki follows Kena og Ziki, both daughters of high ranking politicians.
-They meet and fall in love, and therefore risk not only imprisonment and social inclusion, but also being subject to violence.
-Rafiki is a colourful and sparking love story full of joy, heart ache, and rebellious energy.
+Rafiki follows Kena og Ziki, both daughters of high-ranking politicians.
+They meet and fall in love, and therefore risk not only imprisonment and social exclusion, but also being subject to violence.
+Rafiki is a colourful and sparkling love story full of joy, heartache, and rebellious energy.

 Country Kenya